sanchitmonga22/AllInVault/README.md

-# All In Vault - Podcast Downloader and Transcriber
+# All In Vault - Podcast Analysis Platform

-This tool downloads the All In podcast episodes as audio files, transcribes them using Deepgram API, and stores their metadata in a local JSON database.
-It's part of the All In Vault project, which aims to create a searchable knowledge base of podcast content.
+All In Vault is a comprehensive platform for downloading, transcribing, and analyzing the All In podcast episodes.
+The system retrieves metadata from YouTube, downloads audio files, performs transcription using Deepgram's Nova-3 model, and provides tools for analyzing the content.

-## Features
+## Core Features

+- **YouTube Integration**: Retrieves podcast episodes and metadata from YouTube
-- Downloads audio for All In podcast episodes
+- **Audio Processing**: Downloads high-quality audio for transcription
-- Transcribes audio files into detailed text transcripts with timestamps
-- Extracts comprehensive metadata for each episode
+- **Advanced Transcription**: Uses Deepgram's Nova-3 model with speaker diarization
-- Stores metadata in a JSON database
+- **Metadata Management**: Stores and organizes all podcast metadata
-- Configurable audio quality and format
-- Command-line interface with various options

-## Prerequisites

-- Python 3.8+
-- YouTube API Key
-- Deepgram API Key (for transcription)
-- FFmpeg (for audio extraction)
+- **Pipeline Automation**: Complete workflow from retrieval to transcription
+- **Episode Analysis**: Distinguishes between full episodes and shorts

 ## Installation